arangodb/arangodb/Documentation/UserManual/HandlingDocuments.md

 @copydoc GlossaryDocumentEtag

-Address and ETag of an Document {#ShellDocumentResource}
+Address and ETag of a Document {#ShellDocumentResource}
 ========================================================

 All documents in ArangoDB have a document handle.
 This handle uniquely